Yogurtland: History

 Yogurtland was founded in February 2006 by Phillip Chang, who is also the chain's CEO.
-The first Yogurtland location was in Fullerton, CA. Yogurtland is the leading self-serve frozen yogurt franchise in the United States and was the first frozen yogurt company known to add fresh fruit to the toppings bar.
+The first Yogurtland location was in Fullerton, California.
+Yogurtland is the leading self-serve frozen yogurt franchise in the United States and was the first frozen yogurt company known to add fresh fruit to the toppings bar.
+Yogurtland has locations in Venezuela, Australia, Guam, United Arab Emirates, Oman, Singapore, Indonesia and Thailand.
+Yogurtland has been expanded via franchising which includes over 100 franchise partners.

-In its over 15 year history, Yogurtland has truly had a global presence with locations at one point or another in Venezuela, Australia, Guam, United Arab Emirates, Oman, Singapore, Indonesia and Thailand.
-On January 28, 2014, Yogurtland opened its first store in the Middle East at Dubai Mall in Dubai, UAE.
-Yogurtland entered into Sultanate of Oman on February 10, 2018 at Muscat City Centre.
+On January 28, 2014, Yogurtland opened its first store in the Middle East at Dubai Mall in Dubai.

+In 2016, Yogurtland partnered with Kung Fu Panda and Candy Crush, distributing collectible spoons of the different characters or icons weekly and released exclusive flavors.

+On February 10, 2018, Yogurtland entered into Sultanate of Oman at Muscat City Centre.

 On November 9, 2019, Yogurtland opened its first store in Indonesia at Lippo Mall Puri in West Jakarta.
-Yogurtland has been expanded via franchising which includes over 100 franchise partners.

-In 2016, Yogurtland partnered with Kung Fu Panda and Candy Crush.
-It distributed collectible spoons of the different characters or icons to be released weekly and released exclusive flavors related to the partnership.

-Due to the coronavirus pandemic, Yogurtland temporarily suspended its indoor dining in March 2020 and expanded its digital offerings through carryout and delivery.
+In March 2020, Yogurtland temporarily suspended its indoor dining due to the COVID-19 pandemic and expanded its digital offerings through carryout and delivery.